 On the hardware front, open architecture from RISC-V International and Arm 's (our partner company) OSS initiatives, with platforms like WebAssembly (WASM), are promoting code portability across diverse devices.

-Moreover, the explosive growth of AI is fundamentally reshaping the OSS ecosystem.
-Collectively, these developments signify a promising shift towards a more open and collaborative future in embedded technology.
+Moreover, the explosive growth of AI is reshaping the OSS ecosystem.
+Together, these developments point to a more open and collaborative future in embedded technology.

 Originally posted on LinkedIn